kcsnu/mere-metrics-enhanced/README.md

    ```

 2. Open the project folder in Android Studio.
-3. Let Gradle sync finish.
+3. Let Gradle finish syncing.
 The project uses Gradle 9.1.0, which is downloaded automatically via the wrapper.
 4. Select an emulator or connected device from the device picker.
 5. Press Run.